cottonmalone/dudu-bot/README.md

 instructions on how to setup sys-botbase in the readme of his github page.
 Please check DuduClient.py, bot.py, and RaidCommands.py for comments on what needs to be filled in.
-Once all of that is done, double click run.bat and if all goes well, DuduClient should shoot out a message saying "Awaiting..." if successfully connected to your switch. bot.py should show a message that prints out your basic discord info.
+Once all of that is done, double click run.bat and if all goes well, DuduClient should shoot out a message saying "Awaiting...
+Inputs" if successfully connected to your switch. bot.py should show a message that prints out your basic discord info.

 **Questions?**